carlineng/homepage/_posts/2013-01-15-Day-4:-Pinnacles-National-Park-rest-day.md

 ![Day 4 banner](/images/swoopheretour2013/day4.jpg)

-Day 4 was our rest day, a day we intended to use exploring Pinnacles, the nation's newly minted National Park, in all its glory.
+Day 4 was our rest day -- a day we intended to use exploring Pinnacles, the nation's newly minted National Park.
 I woke up around 7 o'clock and timidly stepped outside of my tent, bracing myself for the cold.
 The mountains to our east cast a long shadow over our campground, so even though it was light out, the temperature was still probably in the high 30s.
 I had my sleeping arrangement